Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Stop opening up a jar of imitation curry and learn how to make a delicious homemade authentic chicken curry recipe that comes together in only 1 hour.

 There are several different types of curry, but the most common ones are red, yellow and green.
-Green and yellow curries stem from Thailand while red curry originated in India, which is said to be the original curry.
+Green and yellow stem from Thailand while red originated in India, which is said to be the original.

 - Yellow curry is extremely popular and is often associated with coconut curry since there is coconut cream in it.
 It is medium in spice and It’s usually served with chicken and vegetables and is obviously heavy on turmeric.

-- Red curry which stems from India is said to be the original curry is mild in spice and leaded with assorted spices and fresh produce for an extremely flavorful taste.
+- Red curry which stems from India is said to be the original curry is mild in spice and loaded with assorted spices and fresh produce for an extremely flavorful taste.

-CHEF NOTE: There are other popular curries out there which are Massaman, Panang, Madras, Korma, and Vindaloo amongst others.
+There are other popular ones out there which are Massaman, Panang, Madras, Korma, and Vindaloo amongst others.

-CHEF TIP: I believe you cannot say you don’t like something until you’ve tried it, so be sure to be adventurous when trying different curries.
+I believe you cannot say you don’t like something until you’ve tried it, so be sure to be adventurous when trying different ones.

-Homemade Indian curry is a blend of spices along with fresh ingredients that forms a paste like consistency that can be used to flavor meat or vegetables.
-A basic curry recipe includes:
+Homemade Indian curry is a blend of spices along with fresh ingredients that forms a paste-like consistency that can be used to flavor meat or vegetables.
+A basic recipe includes:

 - Vegetable oil